Qutrits for physics at the LHC: Results

+Furthermore, when working with simulated CMS events, the three-momentum $(p)$ alone is sufficient to fully describe the kinematic state of each particle.
+However, when training the QAE with data, particle identification is not available.
+Therefore, both the energy $(E)$ and $(p)$ must be included as independent inputs to capture additional kinematic information without relying on particle labels.
+This ensures that our parametrization is not redundant but rather necessary for a more complete description of the particle kinematics.
+Moreover, longitudinal and transverse impact parameters $(d_0, d_z)$ provide spatial information about the production vertex and the particle trajectory, introducing an additional degree of geometric discrimination in both simulation and real events that is not encoded in the four-momentum~\cite{PARTICLE}.

-In its current state, PennyLane does not support the simulation of quantum circuits with more than eight qutrits.
-As a result, our circuit design has to be reduced to a single-qutrit latent space, three trash qutrits and one ancilla qutrit.
+In its current state, the simulation of quantum circuits with more than eight qutrits in PennyLane requires a substantial amount of memory, making it unfeasible to run a circuit of 19 qutrits on a CPU with less than 300 GB of RAM.
+As a result, our circuit design has to be reduced to a single-qutrit latent space, three trash qutrits, three reference qutrits and one ancilla qutrit.
 Thus, when using eight qutrits, a maximum of four particles can be encoded per execution.
 To be able to compare them, both the qutrit and the qubit QAE models are scaled down.
 Furthermore, modifications are required within PennyLane's framework to enable automatic backpropagation and to support differentiable workflows, essential for QML algorithms.
-For instance, since certain Pennylane functions do not allow the calculation of derivatives, differentiable tensors from the PyTorch library had to be used to preserve the workflow differentiable.
+For instance, since certain PennyLane functions do not allow the calculation of derivatives, differentiable tensors from the PyTorch library had to be used to preserve the workflow differentiable.
+While these limitations can potentially impact the QAE performance, we have found its effect to be small, as shown in Sec.~\ref{sec:ExperimentalResults}.
+The scaling to a bigger number of qutrits is left for future work.